romeoneverdies/ca_tool/README.md

 so create a CA save that somewhere and add an intermediate that you can toto-generate the certs on the fly with.

-this will generate csr, certificate key , validate those then it can create a ovpn from a template and append the certificates to it the "view certificate" is defunct i think ( need some work)
+this will generate csr, certificate key , validate those then it can create a ovpn from a template and append the certificates to it

 you need a openssl.cnf in the root of your Intermediate CA /CA v3 extentions are usually required for servers and they are stored in the "EXTENSIONS" variable directory.